MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

 row to have column names for every column, but a system such as that would then be fragile.
 We decided to create a more robust system that could handle more complicated data arrangements and reduce the verbosity to a minimum.
-The system that was devised was an extra layer of tags added on top of existing tables that tell the extract command how to transform the tabular data into key based record data similar to JSON or SQL databases.
+The system that was devised was an extra layer of tags added on top of existing tables that tell the extract command how to transform the tabular data into key-based record data similar to JSON or SQL databases.
 The specific table schema this system was designed for is covered in the :doc:`experiment_description_schema` section, but it is general enough that it can be used with most table schema.

 This initial system served its function well, but it became clear that more functionality was sorely needed.
-Namely, both a way to add tags programmatically to data and a way to modify record values was needed, so the system was expanded to give facilities to both.
+Namely, both a way to add tags programmatically to data and a way to modify record values was needed, so the system was expanded to provide facilities to do both.
 Ultimately there are 3 parts to the tagging system that are distinct from one another but have similar syntax and ideas.
 The "export" part is the system used to add directly on top of existing tabular data.
 It is the base system that must be used for the extraction to work at all.
 The "automation" part that is used to automate adding "export" tags to tabular data.
-Based on the header values in your data you can use "automation" tags to add the "export" tags automatically.
+Based on the header values in your data, you can use "automation" tags to add the "export" tags automatically.
 A good use case for this is when you have data output by a program in a consistent way.
-Instead of manually adding export tags to the program output each time you can create an "automation" page that will add the "export" tags for you.
-The last part is the "modification" part which is the system used to modify record values.
+Instead of manually adding export tags to the program output each time, you can create an "automation" page that will add the "export" tags for you.
+The last "modification" part is the system to modify record values.
 It can be used to prepend, append, delete, overwrite, or regex substitute values.
-An example use case would be to update old naming conventions.
+An example use-case would be to update old naming conventions.
 Validly tagged files in their tabular or JSON form can be referred to as directives as they direct the actions of the program.
-To reduce confusion between tags and directives "tags" should generally refer to the extra text added above tables while "directives" are the tables and tags taken as a whole.
+To reduce confusion between tags and directives "tags" should generally refer to the extra text added above tables, while "directives" are the tables and tags taken as a whole.
 Each row of a tagged table is an individual directive.

-Each of the 3 tagging systems has to be in their own sheet or file for the extract command.
-By default export tags are expected to be in a sheet named '#export' if given an Excel file without specifying a sheet name.
-If given a CSV file then it is expected to have export tags.
+Each part of the tagging system has to be in their own sheet or file for the extract command.
+By default, export tags are expected to be in a sheet named '#export', if given an Excel file without specifying a sheet name.
+If given a CSV file, then this file is expected to have export tags.
 Modification tags are expected to be in a sheet named '#modify' by default, but can be specified using the --modify option.
 The option can be used to specify either a different sheet name in the given Excel file, a different Excel file, a different Excel file with a different sheet name, a JSON file, or a CSV file.
 Automation tags are similarly specified, but using the --automate option.

-Each of the 3 tagging systems are explained below with examples.
-Examples using them with the extract command are in the :doc:`tutorial` section and there are full run examples in the "examples" folder of the GitHub_.
+Each part of the tagging system are explained below with examples.
+Examples using them with the extract command are in the :doc:`tutorial` section and there are full run examples in the "examples" folder of the GitHub_ repository.

 Export Tags